boly38/action-mongo-tools/README.md

 # contributing
 - PRs extending the functionality are welcome and will be reviewed.
 - more details on [CONTRIBUTING](./.github/CONTRIBUTING.md) and [TESTING](./TESTING.md)

+# use cases

+## NodeJS automate backup policy
+This action adds some binaries used by project having mongo as dependencies.

+For example, cf. [boly38/node-mongotools](https://github.com/boly38/node-mongotools) which is a node wrapper for mongo dump/restore binaries and let you create your own mongo backup using NodeJS App, then GitHub Actions.